merengueLee/merengueLee.github.io/_posts/2022-11-01-Spice-Model-Parameters.md

 |            |              |                                                       |           |          |
 |            |              |                                                       |           |          |

 In addition to that, sometimes we need to guestimate the operating points of the transistors, so it's important to know the Transconductance coefficient.
-However, the PDK file may not show that directly, which means it need to be calculated.
+However, the PDK file may not show that directly, which means it needs to be calculated.
 To get that, we need two coefficients: UO($\mu$) and TOX($T_{ox}$), and then it can be calculated:

 $$
 KP = UO \times \frac{8.85\times 10^{-14} \times 3.9 \ \ F/cm}{TOX}